-The Bury RSPCA was founded over 100 years ago and helped local animal owners with veterinary fees, micro-chipping and neutering.
+The Bury RSPCA was founded over 100 years ago and more recently helps local animal owners with veterinary fees, micro-chipping and neutering.

 The Oldham Animal Centre opened on the 6th June 1987 and was licensed to hold a maximum of 27 dogs and 48 cats.